jasgigli/learn-rust/06-data-types/README.md

 - `i32` means a 32-bit integer (most common)
 - `f64` means a 64-bit floating-point number (most common for decimals)

-*Analogy:* Integers are like whole apples, floats are like slices!
+*Tip:* Integers are like whole apples, floats are like slices!

 ---

-## Step 2: Booleans & Characters
+## Step 2: Booleans & Characters in Rust

 - **Booleans:** true or false
 - **Characters:** Single letters, numbers, or symbols (in single quotes)